-The real letter doesn’t tell to keep secret.
+The real letter doesn’t tell us to keep it secret.
 They will just confirm that you are not an employee or related to anyone inside the PCH.
 It is a notarized notice.
 And if you have any confusion you can verify with the company internal data.
 Call 800-645-9242 to verify your winning letter.

 You may find lots of stories of fraud happens regarding PCH.
-Visit Mcall.com to read full details.
+Visit Mcall.com to read the full details.

-80 Years old Bucks County resident lost $6,800 in such scam.
+80 Years old Bucks County resident lost $6,800 in such a scam.
 Read the above news to know how it happened.